 The noble spun about to stare the knight in the face, fury burning within his gaze.
 “What do you think you’re doing?
 Unhand me!”

-“Sir, you were about to perform a grave mistake.
+“Sir, I cannot allow you to kill this man; for the sake of all herein.
 Killing him would only curse this land for centuries to come.”

 “What?”
 He looked back at the man, still attempting to fight off his captors.
 He was tiring now, and the men had less difficulty holding him still.
 “You mean … he's-”

-The few in earshot grew visibly more tense; their eyes wide as they darted toward the captive.
+The few in earshot grew visibly more tense; their eyes widened and darted toward the captive.
 Fear bellowed in their minds, for they now knew that before them stood an abomination.